 March is an eventful month for us.
 It’s our dating and wedding anniversary and we always plan a trip to celebrate.
-This year we chose a two night road trip to Savannah, Georgia.
+This year we chose 2 nights in Savannah, Georgia.

-We have friends from Sandals Grande Antigua who retired in Savannah.
+We have friends from who we met while vacationing at Sandals Grande Antigua who retired in Savannah.
 They suggested we stay with them while touring the Savannah Historic District.
 Our friends live in Midtown, only four hours from Charlotte, North Carolina.
 The road trip from the Queen City was uneventful.
 We stopped halfway in Columbia, South Carolina, at the Famous Toastery for gluten free breakfast.

 Our arrival time was 11:00 AM, which gave us 1.5 days of sightseeing left.
 Read on to learn more about what we saw and where we ate in this beautiful, southern city.